Census of Manufactures - Mobile Header

 Establishment Level Data Coverage

-The Census of Manufacturers data from 1850 to 1880 is rich and detailed, but it does not cover all manufacturing establishments in the United States.
+The Census of Manufacturers data is rich and detailed, but it does not cover all manufacturing establishments in the United States.
 There are two main reasons for this:

 Comparison to County and County-Industry Data

 At the time each census was completed, all manuscripts were gathered by the Census Bureau and tabulated at both the county level and the county-industry level.
-Comparing the data to the tabulations allows us to get a bit of an idea of the broad coverage of the data:
+Comparing the data to the tabulations provides insight into the broad coverage of the data:

 State 1850 1860 1870 1880 State 1850 1860 1870 1880